-Students must complete the Internship Preparation Tasks and be approved by the Internship Coordinator in order to be eligible for enrollment in the Internship course.
+Students must complete the Internship Preparation Tasks and be approved by the internship coordinator in order to be eligible for enrollment in the Internship course.

-NU has Internship Coordinators that support students in their search for an appropriate internship site.
+NU has internship coordinators that support students in their search for an appropriate internship site.

-For some students, finding an appropriate training site and Site Supervisor is the most difficult part of the internship preparation process.
+For some students, finding an appropriate training site and site supervisor is the most difficult part of the internship preparation process.
 Start looking early in your program.
-It is the responsibility of NU students to find an internship site.
+It is the responsibility of the NU student to find an internship site.
 NU makes no guarantee that every student will be able to find an appropriate site in their area; thus, you should start early and work diligently in your search.
 As indicated, it is the responsibility of the student to identify an internship, although student situations will vary widely based on their location and opportunities in their area.
-NU Internship Coordinators are available to provide assistance and support through this process and help find possible sites or begin the process of setting up the site.
-If you are unable to find a site, you can complete the Capstone course to complete the degree requirements.
+NU internship coordinators are available to provide assistance and support through this process and help find possible sites or begin the process of setting up the site.

-MS Internship Requirements
+Internship Requirements